carpentries-incubator/singularity-introduction/_episodes/01-singularity-gettingstarted.md

 ~~~
 {: .output}

 What just happened?!
-We pulled a SIF image from Singularity Hub using the `singularity pull` command and directed it to store the image file using the name`lolcow_latest.sif`in the current directory.
+We pulled a SIF image from Singularity Hub using the `{{ site.software.cmd }} pull` command and directed it to store the image file using the name`lolcow_latest.sif`in the current directory.
 If you run the `ls` command, you should see that the `lolcow_latest.sif` file is now present in the current directory.
 This is our image and we can now run a container based on this image:

 ~~~
-singularity run lolcow_latest.sif
+{{ site.software.cmd }} run lolcow_latest.sif
 ~~~
 {: .language-bash}